Emircan-Kirez/Emircan-Kirez/README.md

 * 👀 I’m interested in mobile programming and full stack web development.
 * ✔  I have advanced knowledge of C and intermediate knowledge of Java.
 * 🌱 I’m currently learning Kotlin, Typescript and Angular.
-* 📫 You can reach me by using emircankirezz@gmail.com email or @emircan_kirez on Instagram.
+* 📫 You can reach me by using emircankirezz@gmail.com email or @emircan.kirez on Instagram.
 * It has often been said that a person does not really understand something after teaching it to someone else.
 Actually, a person does not really understand something after teaching it to a computer, i.e., expressing it as an algorithm - quoted from Clean Code book.

 <!---